 The Deep Space Food Challenge is a NASA Centennial Challenge, which is managed by NASA’s Marshall Space Flight Center in Huntsville, Alabama and launched in parallel in Canada by the Canadian Space Agency.
 Subject matter experts at NASA’s Johnson Space Center in Houston and NASA’s Kennedy Space Center in Florida support the competition.
 Centennial Challenges are part of the Prizes, Challenges and Crowdsourcing program within NASA’s Space Technology Mission Directorate.
 NASA has contracted the Methuselah Foundation to support the management of domestic and international competitors for this challenge.

-More Deep Space Food Challenge News
+Learn More about NASA Invites Media, Public to Attend Deep Space Food Challenge Finale

 Contact: